jsam/fuseline/docs/for-developers/state-management.md

     def finalize_run(self, workflow_id: str, instance_id: str) -> None: ...
 ```

-`FileRuntimeStorage` stores this information in JSON files but any data
+`PostgresRuntimeStorage` stores this information in a PostgreSQL database but any data
 store can be used.
 When writing a custom backend, keep these
 responsibilities in mind: